 God accepts us as we are – no matter who we are, what we do, or how we dress.
 We do not have a dress code.
 Worshipers at Greenford Lutheran wear anything from jeans and tee shirts, to slacks and golf shirts, to suits and ties.
 Please wear whatever you feel honors God and makes you comfortable in God’s house.

-Children are welcome, “Let the children alone, and do not hinder them from coming to Me; for the kingdom of heaven belongs to such as these” (Matthew 19:14).
-We have a “Kids Corner” located at both entrances to the sanctuary.
+Children are welcome, our savior Jesus Christ set the standard when he said, “Let the children alone, and do not hinder them from coming to Me; for the kingdom of heaven belongs to such as these” (Matthew 19:14).
+We have a “Kids Corner” located near the sanctuary entrance.
 Here you will find quiet activities such as books, crayons, etc for children to use during the service.
-We also provide a children’s bulletin so that kids can follow along in the service and enjoy some stimulating mazes, word puzzles, and pictures that go along with the worship theme of the day.
 On non-communion Sunday’s children are invited to come forward for a short Children’s sermon.
-We do have a “quiet room” in the balcony that allows parents to remain in the worship with a noisy fidgety child without distracting other worshippers.
+We do have a “quiet room” in the balcony that allows parents to remain in the worship with a noisy fidgety child without distracting other worshipers.
+We also have "nursery" room for parents with infants located at the back of the church for a quiet space to nurse or feed your infant.
 If you need to leave the sanctuary with your child during the service, please feel comfortable to do so at any time.

 At some point in worship, usually after the sermon, offering plates will be passed around.
 This is an opportunity for our regular members to actively respond to all God has given them by freely giving to support Christ's mission through the ministries at Greenford Lutheran.
 We do not expect guests to put anything in the offering plate, though you are welcome to do so.